-I'm studying for the AWS Solutions Architect - Associate exam and there are a LOT of services to get to grips with.
+I'm studying for the AWS Developer Associate exam and there are a LOT of services to get to grips with.
 Inspired by AWS in Plain English, I've created my own list to make sure I know my Cloud Front from Cloud Trail and Athena from Aurora.

 On Demand Instance

 Amazon CloudWatch collects and tracks metrics for your AWS resources.
 If you are new to AWS and are using the free tier you may want to add a Billing Alarm to make sure you don't run into any unexpected charges.
 It's easy to forget something is running and get landed with a bill.

 An S3 bucket is where objects are stored, similar to files and folders on your local machine.
 Each object consists of:

 - Value (the data in the file itself made of bytes),

 There are four storage tiers: